cvotion/capstone_project/README.md

 # SafeSeats

-Safe Seats is an app designed to locate safe restrooms for marginalized communities.
-We have taken our api from refuge restrooms.
-Users are able to login to the app with their credentials and locate away!
+SafeSeats is an app designed to locate safe restrooms for members of marginalized communities.
+Users are able to register for an account, login to the app with their credentials, and locate away!
- Once logged in the user will be sent to our nearby section where a map will show icons with safe restrooms!
-The user can then click on the icon and get some information!
-The information includes an address, brief description, unisex, ada accessible, changing table, and how many votes it has received.
+Once logged in the user will be sent to our nearby section where a mapb will display markers with safe restrooms around the user's current location using MapBox and the REFUGE Restroom API!
+The user can then click on the marker and view the restroom loction's information!
+The information includes an address, brief description, unisex, ADA accessible, changing table, and how many up or down votes it has received.
+The user can utilize our search feature to locate accessible restrooms for their specific needs prior to visiting a travel destination.
+They are also able to add restrooms to their favorites.
+The users are able to view their favorites list and delete a favorite restroom in the case it doesn’t fulfill the users needs.

 # Technologies